anaamanalysis/focusguard/README.md

 ## 🚨 What It Detects
 - 📱 Phone picked up during focus time
 - 🚶 You leaving your desk for more than 10 seconds
-- ⏰ Schedule-aware — only monitors during YOUR focus blocks
+- ⏰ Schedule-aware ,only monitors during YOUR focus blocks

 ## 📊 What It Shows You
 - Real-time alerts the moment distraction is detected
 - Daily focus score (0–100) based on distraction count
-- Hourly distraction timeline — when are you most distracted?
+- Hourly distraction timeline : when are you most distracted?
 - Weekly trend — are you actually improving?
 - Motivational feedback based on your session performance